With permission, Mr Speaker, I would like to make a statement about the UK’s future border and immigration system after we leave the EU.

 If the Home Secretary is allowed to abandon the commitment to a formal target in the tens of thousands, that would be welcome.
 That target was a purely political device, designed to stress the Government’s intent to crack down on immigration when the Conservatives felt under pressure from UKIP, but the House will wait to see what his attitude to targets means in practice.
-The danger is that he will abandon formal adherence to targets in principle, but that the Home Office—particularly hearing, as it will have heard, what the Prime Minister has to say—will continue to function in the same way, with all the distortions, all the unfairness and all the inefficiencies that arbitrary targets lead to.
+The danger is that he will abandon formal adherence to targets in principle, but that the Home Office—particularly hearing, as it will have done, what the Prime Minister has to say—will continue to function in the same way, with all the distortions, all the unfairness and all the inefficiencies that arbitrary targets lead to.

 I support a single immigration system for all nationalities.
 To my certain knowledge, nothing drove pro-leave sentiment among voters of Commonwealth origin more than the sense that they were disadvantaged in relation to immigration compared with EU nationals.
 So, if Brexit produces nothing else, it ought to produce a system that moves away from that unfairness.
 We should be a country that treats the doctor from Poland in the same way as a doctor from Pakistan.